 - No residential surcharge: A residential surcharge is common for delivering typical packages.
 SmartPost gets rid of this charge, which provides additional savings.

 - Normal delivery pickup: Busy retailers need a pickup process that is easy and efficient.
 FedEx SmartPost packages can take advantage of the same regular shipments.
 For example, if you have large pickups scheduled through FedEx, you don’t need to change anything if you use SmartPost.
 The only things that change with FedEx SmartPost pickups are that last mile of delivery and your shipping costs.

 - Tracking abilities are unchanged: When using SmartPost, you don’t lose the ability to track packages.
 FedEx still provides a single tracking number, and you can use that number to monitor the package’s progress throughout its journey.

 For many retailers, the advantages outweigh the disadvantages, but having a clear picture of the drawbacks makes for a more accurate decision.

 What are the major disadvantages?

-Retailers have many questions about using SmartPost for the first time, including questions about transit times, reliability, and tracking.
-Cost savings are significant, but there are some trade-offs.
+Retailers have many questions about using SmartPost for the first time, including questions about transit times, reliability, and FedEx vehicle tracking.
+How long does FedEx home delivery take?
+How much does FedEx SmartPost cost?
+The cost savings are significant, but there are some trade-offs.